 Agree that It would be crazy to combine all that data manually.
 To automate this process, EdTech uses CRM.

-So all the data captured by a chatbot, pop-up, lead form, or user tracking tool goes to CRM and stores in the User Card.
+In Dashly, all the data captured by a chatbot, pop-up, lead form, or user tracking tool goes to CRM, lead card, inbox, and agent email.

 Here is how it looks in Dashly: